BeNeuroLab/beneuro_experimental_data_organization/README.md

    For more info, see the [spike sorting instructions](#spike-sorting).

-1. Test that the install worked with
+6. Test that the install worked with

      `poetry run pytest`

    Hopefully you'll see green on the bottom (some yellow is fine) meaning that all tests pass :)

+> Note:
+>
+> If you want to make the environment activation a bit more straightforward instead of
+> navigating to the folder and running `poetry shell` you can make an alias in your
+> terminal app:
+> - Windows:

 ## Configuring the local and remote data storage
 The tool needs to know where the experimental data is stored locally and remotely.